mwedevops/netlify-statuskit/site/content/incidents/servers-are-down.md

 ]
 resolved = false
 +++
-API servers are havinf problems
+API servers are having problems connecting to the internet due to a mayor network issue.
+We're working on it.